Arachne

+Minerva and Arachne, oil on canvas by René-Antoine Houasse, 1706.

 Arachne (/əˈrækniː/; from Ἀράχνη, cognate with Latin araneus) is the protagonist of a tale in classical mythology known primarily from the version told by the Roman poet Ovid (43 BCE–17 CE).
-In Book Six of his epic poem Metamorphoses, Ovid recounts how the talented mortal Arachne challenged the goddess Minerva to a weaving contest.
-When Minerva could find no flaws in the tapestry Arachne had woven for the contest, the goddess became enraged and beat the girl with her shuttle.
-After Arachne hanged herself out of shame, she was transformed into a spider.
-The myth both provided an etiology of spiders' web-spinning abilities and was a cautionary tale about hubris.
+In Book Six of his epic poem Metamorphoses, Ovid recounts how the talented mortal Arachne challenged the goddess Minerva (the Roman equivalent of Athena) to a weaving contest.
+When Minerva found that Arachne's tapestry mocked the gods, the goddess, though approving of Arachne's talent, became enraged and beat the girl with her shuttle.
+After Arachne hanged herself out of shame, she was transformed into a spider out of pity by Minerva.
+The myth both provided an etiology of spiders' web-spinning abilities and was a cautionary tale about hubris only leading to one's downfall.

 Biography

-According to the myth as recounted by Ovid, Arachne was a Lydian maiden who was the daughter of Idmon of Colophon, who was a famous dyer in purple.
+According to the myth as recounted by Ovid, Arachne was a Lydian maiden who was the daughter of Idmon of Colophon, who was a famous dyer in Tyrian purple.
 She was credited to have invented linen cloth and nets, while her son Closter introduced the use of the spindle in the manufacture of wool.
 She was said to have been a native of Hypaepa, near Colophon in Asia Minor.

 The first of the Vatican Mythographers wrote that Arachne was the daughter of 'Edmon' and 'Ippopis'.